Port Elliot, South Australia: History

-Recent times

-Today, Port Elliot is a quiet township with two hotels, three churches, six coffee shops, no fast food chains, and is a popular holiday destination close enough to Adelaide for day trippers and even commuters.
-The continuing expansion of the Greater Adelaide metropolitan area together with ongoing improvements to the road links between the Fleurieu Peninsula and Adelaide has brought an influx of "seachange retirees", driving up house and land prices, and adversely affecting the ability of local young people and families to remain in the area.
-Employment prospects are largely limited to hospitality work, aged care and the building trades which continue to benefit from rapid growth in the region.
+The town was proclaimed as a locality on 9 September 1993.

 In 2007, Port Elliot became the focus of unwanted media attention due to the murder of 15-year-old Carly Ryan at Lady Bay.
 On 21 January 2010, a 50-year-old man from Victoria was found guilty of the murder while his son was found not guilty.

 Little penguin colony

-Little penguins once bred at Freeman's Knob.
+Little penguins once bred at Freeman's Nob.
 In 1981 a dog attack left at least 10 adult penguins dead and numerous eggs broken and empty.
 It was posited that this event may have rendered the colony extinct.

+Geography and climate

+Port Elliot lies on the eastern end of the south coast of the Fleurieu Peninsula, on Horseshoe Bay, which is a small bay off the much larger Encounter Bay.

+Lady Bay is a small bay at the south-western end of Horseshoe Bay, past the jetty.

+Pullen Island lies outside the mouth of the bay.

+The average maximum temperature is 20.6°C (69.1 °F), and the mean minimum 10.3°C (50.5 °F).
+The annual rainfall averages 551.7 mm (21.72 in).

+Governance and demographics

+The town of Port Elliot is in the local government area of Alexandrina Council in the County of Hindmarsh.
+It lies in the Fleurieu and Kangaroo Island region of South Australia.

+For state government (the Government of South Australia, it is within the Electoral district of Finniss, and for federal government, in the Division of Mayo.